-Proposals for development and diversification of vineyards or other fruit growing businesses to include retail outlets, cafes / restaurants and leisure uses (Class E and F) will be supported in principle.
+Proposals for development and diversification of vineyards or other fruit growing businesses to include retail outlets, cafes / restaurants and leisure uses (Class E and F) will be supported in principle, subject to the proposals demonstrating that they are directly related to the primary business of the vineyard / fruit growing and the retail outlets, cafes etc. should be appropriate in scale and format, reflecting its rural location.

-113. For farms (perhaps as they are located outside the centre of the village) the percentage experiencing problems with their broadband connection were much higher (80%) which is problematic when applying for grants or generally managing their businesses efficiently and effectively.
+115. For farms (perhaps as they are located outside the centre of the village) the percentage experiencing problems with their broadband connection were much higher (80%) which is problematic when applying for grants or generally managing their businesses efficiently and effectively.
 Only 40% of farms provide space for other small businesses although half of these had as many between 6-10 businesses.
 This suggests that diversification is strong with 80% receiving 1-5 requests per year for facilities for small businesses, but with 75% unable to respond positively because of 'no space', although 80% were keen to if supported by the PC and the HNP.
 When asked 'what areas would best support your business development in the parish in the coming years' they responded: